M66B/FairEmail/FAQ.md

 Please see the Play store description of the app or [see here](https://email.faircode.eu/#pro) for a complete list of pro features.

+Note that all current and future pro features can be purchased with a one-time payment, and that there is no subscription.

 The right question is "*why are there so many taxes and fees?*":

 * VAT: 25 % (depending on your country)